jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs18.md

 ## Overview:

+#### v.2
+>A fool finds no pleasure in understanding but delights in airing his own opinions.

 #### v.4
 >The words of a man's mouth are deep waters, but the fountain of wisdom is a bubbling brook.